dbca-wa/drake-odkc-turtles/README.md

 ## Import ODKC data, export WAStD data, create reports and outputs

-Run `run.R` as a local job.
-Full data export and reporting are already part of `run.R`.
+Run `job.R` as a local job.
+Full data export and reporting are already part of `job.R`.

 ## Run ODKC data import in the cloud